Atlanta United won’t re-sign Jeff Larentowicz

 He made 113 appearances in league games for the club, increasing his total to 437 in his career.
 He has the second-most appearances among field players in MLS history, trailing only Kyle Beckerman (497).
 Larentowicz’s 397 starts are the third-most in MLS history among field players (non-goalkeepers).

-His iconic moment with Atlanta United was probably his goal against Club America in the Campeones Cup.
-The strike tied the game at 2 in the 59th minute.
+His iconic moment with Atlanta United probably was his goal against Club America in the Campeones Cup.
+The strike tied the score at 2-2 in the 59th minute.

 Larentowicz was a respected leader in the locker room and a voice of reason and insight for journalists after great wins or tough losses.
 Many times after training sessions, particularly in 2018, Larentowicz and a group of players would stay after to try to kick soccer balls as close as possible to targets around the field.
 The game could last a long time.
 He served as a team captain and is an executive board member for the Major League Soccer Players Association.